If you are in business or planning to start one, you should know the single most powerful marketing tool.

 - No matter how good a website is, while good SEO will help, if you do not promote it, it will not work for you.
 Keep promoting it so people will get used to your site.

 - Being in marketplaces or portals will only have short-term, short-lived results.
 Having one’s own well-done website is still the key to long-term online visibility.
 Remember, WHAT COMES EASY WON’T LAST; WHAT LASTS WON’T COME EASY.
+I have seen businesses joining marketplaces and folding up eventually.
+No marketplace can save you for long-term results.

 Now That You Know: The Best Part